riuseche/color-game/README.md

 <li>rgb(0, 0, 0): This is black, all absence of color.</li>
 <li>rgb(255, 255, 255): This is white, total presence of color.</li>

+## Difficulty

+There's a couple of buttons that control the game's difficulty level.
+Play with them and watch the squares disappear to adjust to the difficulty.